veilm/veilm.github.io/content/articles/becoming-a-pulseaudio-user.md

 ### 2. No more pain in recording
 Finally, PulseAudio is significantly nicer to work with in ffmpeg.
-If you've never done any recording and have no intention of it, this point doesn't become particularly relevant.
+If you've never done any recording and have no intention of doing it, this point doesn't become particularly relevant.
 However, because I like to occasionally create (low effort, like everything I end up doing) YouTube videos, it's quite important to me.

 Some things don't change much.
-For example, considering the recording of microphone input along with the desktop video.
+For example, consider the recording of microphone input along with the desktop video.
 With ALSA, you could use something like
 ```sh
 ffmpeg -y -f x11grab -r 30 -s 1366x768 -i :0.0 -f alsa -i default ~/screen.mp4
 ```